1. What is an MRI?

 With MRI there is no preparation.
 You may continue your medication and enjoy your meals.
 Dress comfortably and try to avoid wearing clothing with any metal.

 With CT Scan you may be asked to refrain from eating or drinking anything for an hour or longer before the exam.
 In most cases, a ‘contrast material’ will be required to enhance the visualization of tissues and organs.
 The contrast material may be swallowed, given in the form of an enema, or injected into the vein.
 Your physician will recommend the best procedure.

 4. Why should I select an MRI High-field (1.5 Tesla) wide-bore facility?

-A 70cm wide-bore MRI machine will reduce anxiety levels for patients who have a difficult time going into small or tight spaces (claustrophobic).
+MRI Scanner will reduce anxiety levels for patients who have a difficult time going into small or tight spaces (claustrophobic).
 Our extra wide 70 cm wide-bore adds more space for patient comfort, At the table surface with different cushion densities and designed to alleviate pressure points, our coil array that offers feet-first imaging for all exam types and the table accommodates patients up to 500 pounds.
 Our large, spacious Caring MRI Suite was build for you with our new state-art-the-art diagnostic imaging center with our state of the art Acoustic and Video Ceiling Units offers a soft Sound Gradient System, which provides quieter experience.

 5. Do you accept my insurance?

 The owners at Palms Diagnostic Imaging Center have experience in contracting insurances.
 We are always up to date with new insurance laws, PIP laws, along with new insurances that come onto the market.
 We are a Medicare provider with an extensive list of Medicare Advantage Plans.
 We welcome Auto Accident, Personal Injury, Workers Comp.
 Patients as well as MOST PPO's and HMO's.

 CLICK HERE for an extensive list of insurances.